-- 4. Phase 2 of the repair of the sea wall around the Harbour Master's Office is due to take place from end of February over a 9-week programme. - 5.
+- 4. Phase 2 of the repair of the sea wall around the Harbour Master's Office is taking place from the end of February over a 9-week programme. - 5.
 Approval has been granted for the like-for-like replacement of the fuel berth pontoon at Port Hamble Marina.
-The fuel berth will be closed throughout the works, due to take place between 27 February and 31 March 2023.
+The fuel berth will be closed throughout the works, taking place between 27 February and 31 March 2023.